rstudio/shinycannon/README.md

 > Note: you may or may not need `sudo`, depending on how you installed Docker.

-All built files will be stored in the `./out` folder
+All installer files will be stored in the `./out` folder

 ### Running